+AQA GCSE History (8145)

-GCSE History AQA Code : 8145 Speak to Mrs Leckie
+Speak to Ms Leckie

-The GCSE History course that we follow here at Glossopdale has a long tradition of involving students in the evaluation and critical use of historical source material, as well as teaching the content.
-Obviously these skills are transferable to other curriculum areas and will help to develop confident, independent learners capable of analytical thought and having the ability to write sustained, substantiated arguments.
-Under the changes to all GCSE specifications the ability to understand and recall information is vital.
+The GCSE History course involves students in the evaluation and critical use of historical source material, as well as teaching the content.
+These skills are transferable to other curriculum areas and will help to develop confident, independent learners capable of analytical thought and having the ability to write sustained, substantiated arguments.